jamescherti/easysession.el/README.md

 ### How does the author use easysession?

-The author uses easysession by setting up each session to represent a distinct project or a specific "view" on a particular project, including various tabs (built-in tab-bar), window splits, dired buffers, and file editing buffers.
+The author uses easysession by setting up each session to represent a distinct project or a specific "view" on a particular project, including various tabs (built-in tab-bar), window splits, dired buffers, and file buffers.
 This organization allows for the creation of dedicated environments for different tasks or aspects of a project, such as development, debugging, specific issue, and documentation.
 The author switches between projects and views of the same projects multiple times a day, and easysession helps significantly by allowing quick transitions between them.

 ### What does EasySession offer that desktop.el doesn't?